vmware/ansible-collection-alb/docs/avi_albservicesconfig.rst

                             </td>
             <td>
                                                 <div style="font-size: small">
-                  - The fqdn or ip address of the pulse cloud services.
+                  - The fqdn or ip address of the customer portal.
                 </div>
                                 <div style="font-size: small">
                   - Field introduced in 18.2.6.